 We love coming up with creative ways to recycle, like a recycling obstacle course or creative trick shots.
 But this football recycling idea may be our favorite way yet!
 First, we used tape and plastic bottles to turn a plain recycling bin into a goal post.
-Kids are encouraged to toss or kick their bottle into the bin.
-Just don’t forget to teach students to pick it up if they miss!
-To encourage recycling, keep a running tally of recyclables.
-When you hit a certain number or fill the bin, have a group celebration.
+Kids are encouraged to toss or kick their bottles into the bin while we keep a running tally of recyclables.
+When students hit a certain number or fill the bin, throw a group celebration.
 What a great way to amp up the participation and fun in your school recycling program.

-In case you want to make this football goal post for yourself, check out this video or find the instructions below.
-We even tell you how to turn it into a game!
+This video shows you how to make the football goal post (directions are also below).
+We even show you how to turn it into a game!

-If you’re also interested in making the recycling hoops, scroll all the way down for instructions.
-We used Hula-Hoops and broom handles for that DIY project, and it’s so easy to make.
+If you’re interested in making the recycling hoops, scroll to the bottom for instructions.
+We used hula hoops and broom handles for that DIY project, and it’s so easy to make.

 - Recycling bin